ga-wdi-lessons/react-native-intro/Readme.md

 Once you have your initial markup, try adding some inline styles to your `Row` Component:

 - Use `Stylesheet.create()` to create a `styles` object with computed javascript `CSS` rules defined
 - Define `rowContainer`, `rowPhoto`, and `rowText` rules and apply them to their respective bit of UI in the `Row` render method

-Ultimately in the mobile landscape, the [React Native flow of styling](https://facebook.github.io/react-native/docs/style.html) leads to a more modular, targeted approach to styling components, rather than creating tradtional external stylesheets.
+Ultimately in the mobile landscape, the [React Native flow of styling](https://facebook.github.io/react-native/docs/style.html) leads to a more modular, targeted approach to styling components, rather than creating traditional external stylesheets.
 This allows for styles to be easily reused, and only applied on components as they are rendered down the chain.

 #### Adding A Row Separator

-Now that our UI for our initial view is starting to come together, let's add a nice visual seperator between our rendered rows.
-Luckily, the `ListView` component has a `renderSeperator()` method that can help us display a separator between components in our list.
+Now that our UI for our initial view is starting to come together, let's add a nice visual separator between our rendered rows.
+Luckily, the `ListView` component has a `renderSeparator()` method that can help us display a separator between components in our list.

 To do this, we need to define a new style and add tiny bit of UI: